aayushbokde/DL_projects/README.md

 # DL_projects
 This is where I store my toy projects which I have made to clear the concepts of deep learning.
-Boosting my knowledge through the application of the concept I learn
+Boosting my knowledge through the application of the concept I learn.
+The datasets used are kept in datasets folder